Everything you need to know about Sober October Australia

-Sober October in Australia has been described as “the more poetic” Dry July.
-For those who didn’t participate in the month off alcohol earlier in the year, Sober October provides a perfect opportunity in the run up to Christmas, and the summer months, to participate and raise money for a good cause.
+Sober October in Australia came about as a new alcohol-free month inspired by the UK’s Dry January initiative and the Australian Dry July.
+For those who didn’t participate in the month off alcohol earlier in the year, Sober October provides a perfect opportunity in the run-up to Christmas and the summer months to do something good.
+Plus, it means no hangovers!

 What is Sober October and why do it?